 Bio

-Woods holds a BFA in Multimedia Studies from Massachusetts College of Art (1994).
-She has exhibited at SOWA Open Studios, Kathryn Schultz Gallery, University Place Gallery, Gallery at the Piano Factory, Brickbottom Gallery, the Lexington Armory and other venues.
+Woods holds a BFA in Multimedia Studies from Massachusetts College of Art (1994) and has exhibited at University Place Gallery, Kathryn Schultz Gallery, Gallery at the Piano Factory, the Lexington Armory, SOWA Open Studios, and Brickbottom Gallery, among other venues.
 She is based in Massachusetts.

 Photo by Andrea D. Guerra, 1996, San Francisco, CA